Heroadn/Chip8Emu/README.md

 WINDOWS uses Makefile.win -> \Makefile.win\main.exe

 # Todo
-cleaning up some code related to graphics, more documentation, bugfixes, debugger gui, and a configurable keyboard layout, for now they are hardcoded
+clean up some code related to graphics, more documentation, bugfixes, debugger gui, and a configurable keyboard layout, for now they are hardcoded